 - Adjust the Avatar Maximum Complexity slider to your preferred threshold.
 You may move the slider all the way to the right to make the threshold unlimited.

 There are other uncommon factors that can cause an avatar to be rendered as a JellyDoll, discussed in How can I examine complexity values?

 You may also check the Always Render Friends box to always render your friends fully, regardless of the complexity of their avatars.

 If there are other specific avatars you want fully rendered even if they are over your limit, you can right click them and select Always Render Fully.
 This specific allowance is only valid for the duration of your Second Life session, so you will need to re-apply it each time you log in.

 Your own avatar is always rendered fully, even if you are over your own maximum complexity threshold.

-If some of the people around you see you as a JellyDoll, their viewer reports that information to Second Life's servers.
-The servers will in turn send you a message to let you know in general terms whether or not you are being fully rendered by the Residents around you.
+When some of the people around you see you as a JellyDoll, their viewer reports that information to Second Life's servers.
+The servers in turn send you a message to let you know whether or not you are being fully rendered by the Residents around you.
 This message appears as a notification that also includes your avatar's complexity score, and is updated when one of the factors changes significantly.